 Report on the Status of Women

 This report, researched by Mount Saint Mary’s University in partnership with the Pasadena Commission on the Status of Women, highlights areas of gender inequity and other factors important to the quality of life for the women and girls living and working in Pasadena.
-It examines five key issues – employment and earnings, housing and homelessness, women veterans, human trafficking and domestic violence – that illustrate challenges women face in the political, social and economic realms.
+It examines key issues that illustrate challenges women face in the political, social, and economic realms.

 The Commission on the Status of Women Survival Guide is an important resource guide and directory of information for use by individuals, families and organizations.
 The guide highlights organizations and services that are readily available to provide assistance to Pasadena residents and others in the surrounding areas.
 Topics include healthcare, childcare, employment opportunities, government programs, housing, substance abuse programs and transportation options.